geoserver/geoserver-history/doc/docguide/source/tutorial.rst

 First section
 `````````````

-In a single sentence state what will be acheived in this section.
+In a single sentence, state what will be acheived in this section.

 #.
 Step one
 #.
 Step two